alextaikato/aws-deepracer-bootcamp/README.md

 **Important to note** that once you have started training a model using a particular agent (car), the settings of the agent remains with the model, even if you go and change the agent in the Garage.
 Thus changes to your agents will not affect your existing models, but will only affect future models that you start training.

-# Section 2: Competing in the ANZ DeepRacer Virtual Race -A
+# Section 2: Competing in the ANZ DeepRacer Race -A

-Now that you have a model created and have done some training, come along and race your model in a virtual race limited to attendees of this workshop.
+Now that you have a model created and have done some training, complete your training of these models over the next few days.
+Feel free to search online for what works and what doesn't and don't be scared to experiment with it

-First, second and third places will be awarded some sweet prizes so give it a go!
+We will have some prizes on the day for the winning teams so bring your A game!

-You can enter your model in the race here: https://console.aws.amazon.com/deepracer/home#raceToken/YNzi5qRaTgOQjNjVmgCDFA
+Bring your models along on race day and we can transfer them over to the car to test them out.